Starcounter/Docs/docs/getting-started/hello-world-tutorial/create-a-real-time-ui.md

 ![](../../.gitbook/assets/part2.png)

 It's impossible for us to see the immediate changes as there is no way for the user to change the info.
 Let us fix that by adding some interactivity!

-If you get any errors, you can check your code against the [source code](https://github.com/Starcounter/HelloWorld/commit/ce3e787313aacbd6d8f6d18956ab39e24befc452).